Mujahid-Mughal/CALENDER/README.txt

-MINI PROJECT CALENDER
+MINI PROJECT CALCULATOR

-DMAS RULE BASED CALENDER
+DMAS RULE BASED CALCULATOR
-A Simple Program named "CALENDER" & It will be the First mini project that most of the people makes.
+A Simple Program named "CALCULATOR" & It will be the First mini project that most of the people makes.

 A Simple Program using Python Function (if, else, elif) statements.